-Don’t forget that “e” at the beginning of eGFR
+Don’t forget the “e” at the beginning of eGFR

 First things first, let’s consider the “e” at the beginning of eGFR.
 It stands for estimated.
 That means that the eGFRs on our lab reports are estimations of true glomerular filtration rate or kidney function. mGFR or measured GFRs are less frequently done in clinical practice, though are done in research.